This visa is for those in committed relationships on a married or defacto basis.

 De Facto Applicants

 You and your partner must have been in a de-facto relationship for the entire 12 months immediately prior to making application and you must have been living together for at least 12 months immediately before application.
-Same sex couples can apply under this subclass and use the same criteria.

 The 12-month requirement may be waived if (a) you can demonstrate compelling and compassionate circumstances, (e.g. you and partner have children) or (b) you have registered your defacto relationship in an Australian State or Territory.